mongodb/docs/mms/source/install.rst

 - Verify that the agent can connect on TCP port 443 (outbound) to the MMS server (i.e. "``mms.10gen.com``".)

-- Allow the agent to run for a 5-10 minutes to allow host discovery and initial data collection.
+- Allow the agent to run for 5-10 minutes to allow host discovery and initial data collection.

 - If your MongoDB instances run with authentication enabled, ensure that MMS has these credentials.

-- If you continue to encounter challenges, check the agent's output or logs for errors.
+- If you continue to encounter problems, check the agent's output or logs for errors.

 Next Steps with MMS